Practitioners

 Samantha Paquette (she/they)

-OR LMT #22341, HERBALIST, EDUCATOR, FOUNDER
+OR LMT #22341, HERBALIST, EDUCATOR, FOUNDER, OWNER

 Samantha’s work centers on integration - supporting the nervous system while helping the body release long-held patterns in a sustainable way.
 Her approach blends somatic bodywork, fascial techniques, and meridian-informed touch, moving thoughtfully through layers with breath, movement, and collaborative pressure rather than force.